With each and every $15 sponsorship, we place a wreath on the grave of a fallen U.S. veteran.

 In fact, WAA was formed as an organization in response to the call from individuals around the country who heard about the wreaths being donated to honor veterans, and who expressed an interest to support the efforts at Arlington and to bring the Arlington wreath experience to their own communities.

-In the last ten years, WAA has grown by leaps and bounds, with over 1,000 participating locations nationwide, 2,500 fundraising groups and in 2016 will place over a million wreaths in total—all in the mission to Remember the fallen; Honor those who serve (and their families); and Teach our children about the high cost of the freedoms we enjoy each and every day.
+In the last ten years, WAA has grown by leaps and bounds, with over 2,500 participating locations nationwide, more than 5,000 sponsorship groups and in 2016 placed over a million wreaths in total—all in the mission to Remember the fallen; Honor those who serve (and their families); and Teach our children about the high cost of the freedoms we enjoy each and every day.

 Best Practice and Oversight

-Early in 2016 WAA engaged a high profile legal firm, Venable LLP, to do a legal audit of WAA’s practices and policies to ensure that WAA’s mission is always carried out in full compliance of all legal and best practice policies.
+Early in 2016 WAA engaged a high-profile legal firm, Venable LLP, to do a legal review of WAA's practices and policies to ensure that WAA's mission is always carried out in full compliance with all legal and best practice policies.

-Although Venable found no improprieties in WAA’s operations, it did recommend several items to comply with best practices in nonprofit operations.
-As a result, we have made improvements in both control policies and updated our web pages to provide even more transparency by addinga Whistle Blower Policy ( to be implemented in 2017) and to directly address concerns about the connection between WAA and Worcester Wreath Company.
-The truth is, having WAA as a customer has not been a profitable endeavor for Worcester Wreath Company, as evidenced by the company’s accountants’ statements provided to the WAA Board.
+Although Venable found no improprieties in WAA's operations, the firm did recommend several items to comply with best practices in nonprofit operations.
+As a result, we have made improvements in both control policies and updated our web pages to provide even more transparency by adding a Whistle Blower Policy (implemented in 2017) and to directly address concerns about the connection between WAA and Worcester Wreath Company.
+The truth is, having WAA as a customer has not been a profitable endeavor for Worcester Wreath Company, as evidenced by the company's accountants' statements provided to the WAA Board.
 However, WAA does not want misconceptions about this relationship to undermine its charitable focus.

 Is this another non-profit organization run by executives receiving big salaries?

 Wreaths Across America is very proud of its heritage as a grassroots organization that was formed in response to the request from volunteers all across the country.
-The administrative costs are less than 20%, with $.86 of every dollar going to the core mission of placing wreaths.
+The administrative costs are less than 13%, with $.86 of every dollar going to program-related costs.

-The total payroll of the organization is less than $400,000.
-Neither the Executive Director (Karen Worcester) nor the Chairman of the Board (Wayne Hanson) receive a salary for their efforts, despite full time work and deep commitment to the mission.
+Neither the Executive Director (Karen Worcester) nor the Chairman of the Board (Wayne Hanson) receives a salary for their efforts, despite full-time work and deep commitment to the mission.

 You can learn more about our financial disclosures on this page.